camilletoarmino/binarize_images/README.md

 The test_images notebook works best and demonstrates the pipeline.
 We still have work to do on thresholding certain types of images (more details in that notebook).

-Below is an example of the binarization pipeline.
+Below is the flow of the binarization pipeline.
 It is not optimized for all images but works well for some.

 ### Convert to Grayscale
 1. Read in image.